 “It is just my fancy.”

 “No, if it were...”
 The mother cobra shook her head.
 “So it must be.”
-The father dragging forward a casket of mother of pearl, and a gold ring set with a ruby carbuncle.
-“If you are need of a place to stay, of clothes or food, tell the ring and it will find it for you.
-If you are in danger, or unhappy tell the casket and it will help you.”
+The father dragging forth a casket of mother of pearl, and a gold ring, set with a ruby carbuncle.
+“If you are in need of a place to stay, of clothes, or food, tell the ring, and it will find it for you.
+If you are in danger, or unhappy, tell the casket, and it will help you.”

-A’isha thanked them and left.
-Through the forest, along the coast and on towards the city she carried Aalam.
-Pausing beneath the lilac sky she watched the evening star rise over the mountains.
+A”isha thanked them, and left.
+Through the forest, along the coast, and on, towards the city, she carried Aalam.
+Pausing, beneath the lilac sky, she watched the evening star rise over the mountains.

-On the edges of the city she sheltered beneath a palm tree.
+On the edges of the city, she sheltered beneath a palm tree.

 “I am so tired, I would like somewhere to rest.”

 “It is ready.”
-A voice whispered from the ring, and before her stood a beautiful house of white marble, acacia and aloe wood.
+A voice whispered from the ring and, before her, stood a beautiful house, of white marble, acacia and aloe wood.

 “Thank you.”
-She whispered to the ruby as she entered.
+She whispered, to the ruby, as she entered.

-A’isha set Aalam down on a pile of velvet cushions as she explored.
+A”isha set Aalam down on a pile of velvet cushions, as she explored.
 The whole place was illuminated by lamps of golden filigree.
-Luxuriant carpets embroidered with silver thread covered the floors, and the walls with sea green tiles.
-By the door platters of dates, mulberries and grapes had been laid out on a table.
-Gladly she ate, cradling her son as he drifted to sleep.
-A’isha watched the moonlight ripple over his hair, before slipping out of the house.
-Concealed beneath the palms she watched the stars.
+Luxuriant carpets, embroidered with silver thread, covered the floors, and the walls with sea green tiles.
+By the door, platters of dates, mulberries, and grapes had been laid out on a table.
+Gladly, she ate, cradling her son as he drifted to sleep.
+A”isha watched the moonlight ripple over his hair, before slipping out of the house.
+Concealed beneath the palms, she watched the stars.

 Despite the growing sadness, she delighted to watch Aalam grow in curiosity and playfulness.
-How he loved to clamber up onto the window seat and watch the donkeys pass beneath the camphor tree.
-The camels chewing the soft leaves within its shade.
-For a while he remained contented, until a gathering of warriors rode out of the palace gates, the Sultan and Prince Tarek at the front.
-A’isha ran to the window and cuddled him to her as she saw that they were dismounting outside their home.
-The beating of drums and sounding horns grew silent, as a knock came at the door.
+How he loved to clamber up onto the window seat, and watch the donkeys pass, beneath the camphor tree, the camels chewing the soft leaves, within its shade.
+For a while, he remained contented, until a gathering of warriors rode out of the palace gates, the Sultan and Prince Tarek at the front.
+A”isha ran to the window, and cuddled Aalam to her, as she saw that they were dismounting outside their home.
+The beating of drums and sounding of horns grew silent, as a knock came at the door.

-“Your highness, send your finest warriors in first, it will not be a woman and her child as the townspeople have said, but a band of conspirators!”
+“Your highness, send your finest warriors in first, it will not be a woman and her child, as the townspeople have said, but a band of conspirators!”

-A’isha heard her brother's voice from beyond the window, and hurriedly she veiled her face with golden silk.
+A”isha heard her brother”s voice, from beyond the window, and hurriedly she veiled her face with golden silk.

 “Please enter.
 Eat, and drink.”
-She said as she opened the door and beckoned to the table heavy with platters of dried fruits and sweets of cardamom, saffron and lime.
-Hungrily they ate and drank, as she seated herself upon a velvet cushion, pulled the child onto her lap, and began to speak.
+She said, as she opened the door and beckoned to the table, heavy with platters of dried fruits, and sweets of cardamom, saffron and lime.
+Hungrily, they ate and drank, as she seated herself upon a velvet cushion, pulled the child onto her lap, and began to speak.

 “I was born in the desert.
 I would dance with my mother, and she would tell me the names of the undying stars in heaven, but then my parents died.
-At first I loaned my cooking pot to the women of the tribe, and for a while we were all happy.
-Save my brother who smashed my pot, and when he found me at the date palms, cut off my hand and destroyed the fruits.”
-At her words her brother began to shift uncomfortably where he stood, but a soldier held him fast.
-Undeterred, her eyes upon the ground she continued, “It was at this time that I fled into the forest, to stay there upon the branch of a tree that was until…”
+At first, I loaned my cooking pot to the women of the tribe and, for a while, we were all happy.
+Save my brother, who smashed my pot and, when he found me at the date palms, cut off my hand, and destroyed the fruits.”
+At her words, her brother began to shift uncomfortably, where he stood, but a soldier held him fast.
+Undeterred, her eyes upon the ground, she continued, “It was at this time, that I fled into the forest, to stay there, upon the branch of a tree, that was until…”